feisabel/Operating-systems/README.md

 Run `make`

+Run as root:

 Run `./measureCPU`

-Remember to use ctrl+C to stop execution as this program will never stop running on its own.
+Use ctrl+C to stop execution as this program will never stop running on its own.

 ### Test
+---

 To stress the beaglebone with a limit of 35%:
 Run `stress -c 1 & cpulimit -p $( pidof -o $! stress ) -l 35`